Francis Garden, Lord Gardenstone: Career

 In 1745, while serving as a volunteer under Sir John Cope, he narrowly escaped being hanged as a spy at Musselburgh Bridge.

 In 1748 he was appointed sheriff-depute of Kincardineshire, and on 22 August 1759 was elected one of the assessors to the magistrates of Edinburgh.

 On 30 April 1760 Garden was appointed with Sir James Montgomery, Bt as joint Solicitor General for Scotland, but to neither of them was conceded the privilege of sitting within the bar (Cat. of Home Office Papers, 1760–5, pp. 54, 55–6).
 Garden was employed in the Douglas cause, and appeared before the chambre criminelle of the parliament of Paris, where he was opposed by Wedderburn, and greatly distinguished himself by his legal knowledge and the fluency of his French.

+In 1762 he purchased the estate of Johnstone in Kincardineshire.
+He then began the improvement of the estate, including the enlargement of the village of Laurencekirk.

 He was appointed an ordinary lord of session in the place of George Sinclair, Lord Woodhall, and took his seat on the bench on 3 July 1764 with the title of Lord Gardenstone.
 On the resignation of James Ferguson, Lord Pitfour in April 1776, Garden also became a lord of justiciary, a post from which he retired in 1787, with a pension of £200 a year.

 In 1784 he was living in a newly built house at Shakespeare Square, at the east end of the then newly constructed Princes Street.

 Upon the death of his elder brother Alexander in 1785, Garden succeeded to the family estates in Banffshire and Aberdeenshire, as well as to a large fortune.
 In September 1786 he went abroad for the sake of his health, returning in the summer of 1788.
 In 1790 he was elected a Fellow of the Royal Society of Edinburgh.

 He continued to hold the post of an ordinary lord of session until his death at Morningside House in Morningside, south Edinburgh, on 22 July 1793.
 He was buried in Greyfriars Kirkyard on 24 July, ‘one and a half double paces north of the corner of Henderson's tomb,’ but there is no stone to mark the exact spot.
 Henderson's tomb is a cubic style monument west of the church and north of the large Adam mausoleum.